 The Company continues to invest in new technologies to protect customer information and maintain system integrity.
 During the past fiscal year anti-skimming devices were installed on our ATMs, Security Information and Event Management (SIEM) software was deployed on the network to provide real time analysis of security alerts generated by network hardware and applications, and we continue to work diligently with our skilled team of IT specialists at Infinite Solutions, LLC to ensure we are staying ahead of the technology curve.

-At June 30, 2015, First Federal’s Tier 1 capital and total risk-based capital ratios were 8.56% and 13.11%, respectively, compared to 8.74% and 13.38% a year earlier.
-Asset growth was responsible for the modest dilution of these ratios.
+Again this year the Company rewarded your trust by paying competitive quarterly dividends totaling 62 cents per share annually while maintaining a strong capital base.
+At June 30, 2017, First Federal’s Tier 1 capital and total risk-based capital ratios were 8.6% and 13.8%, respectively.
 First Federal’s capital ratios continue to comfortably exceed the Tier 1 capital requirement of 5% and the total risk-based minimum of 10% to qualify as well-capitalized under current federal regulations.